Risk Factors Dashboard

 Our ability to make future scheduled payments on or to refinance our debt obligations, including any future debt obligations, depends on our financial position, results of operations and cash flows.
 We may not be able to maintain a level of cash flows from operating activities sufficient to permit us to pay the principal and interest on our indebtedness.
 If our cash flows and capital resources are insufficient to fund our debt service obligations, we may be forced to reduce or delay investment decisions and capital expenditures, sell assets, seek additional capital or restructure or refinance our indebtedness.
 Furthermore, these alternative measures may not be successful and may not permit us to meet our scheduled debt service obligations.
 Our ability to restructure or refinance our debt will depend on the condition of the capital markets and our financial position at such time.
 Any refinancing of our debt could be at higher interest rates and may require us to comply with more onerous covenants, which could further restrict our business operations.
 Any failure to make payments of interest and principal on our outstanding indebtedness on a timely basis would be a default (if not waived) and would likely result in a reduction of our credit rating, which could harm our ability to seek additional capital or restructure or refinance our indebtedness.

 The physical and regulatory effects of climate change and a global transition to a low carbon economy could have a negative impact on our operations, our customers’ operations and the overall demand for our customers' products and services.
+In recent years, international, national, state, regional and local regulatory bodies have focused on emissions of certain gases, commonly referred to as “greenhouse gases” (“GHGs”) including carbon dioxide and methane, and climate change issues.
 There has been an increasing focus of international, national, state, regional and local regulatory bodies on emissions of certain gases, commonly referred to as “greenhouse gases” (“GHGs”) including carbon dioxide and methane, and climate change issues.
-Legislation to regulate GHG emissions has periodically been introduced in the U.S. Congress and such legislation may be proposed or adopted in the future.
+Legislation to regulate GHG emissions has periodically been introduced, and such legislation may be proposed or adopted in the future.
+Legislation to regulate GHG emissions has periodically been introduced in the US Congress and such legislation may be proposed or adopted in the future.
 These efforts have included consideration of cap-and-trade programs, carbon taxes, GHG reporting, tracking programs, attestation requirements and regulations that directly limit GHG emissions from certain sources.
 Some of the proposals would require industries to meet stringent new standards that would require substantial reductions in carbon emissions.
 Those reductions could be costly and difficult to implement.

-The federal government and certain state governments have enacted, and are expected to continue to enact, laws and regulations that mandate or provide economic incentives for the development of technologies and sources of energy other than oil and gas, such as wind and solar.
+Governments have enacted, and may continue to enact, laws and regulations that mandate or provide economic incentives for the development of technologies and sources of energy other than oil and gas, such as wind and solar.
 Such legislation incentivizes the development, use and investment in these technologies and alternative energy sources and could accelerate the shift away from traditional oil and gas.
-For example, the Inflation Reduction Act ("IRA") of 2022 contains tax inducements and other provisions that incentivize investment, development, and deployment of alternative energy sources and technologies.
-Also, in 2022, California mandated that all new passenger cars and light trucks sold in the state be electric vehicles or other emissions-free models by 2035, and other jurisdictions have adopted or considered adopting similar measures.
-Also, in 2022, California mandated that all new passenger cars and light trucks sold in the state be electric vehicles or other emissions-free models by 2035.
-If these future laws and regulations result in customers reducing their production of oil and gas, they could ultimately have an adverse effect on our business and prospects.
 If these future laws and regulations result in customers reducing their production of oil and gas, they could ultimately have an adverse effect on our business and prospects.

 Further, we conduct drilling activities in numerous states, including Oklahoma, where seismic activity may occur.
 In recent years, Oklahoma has experienced an increase in earthquakes.
 Studies are ongoing, but some parties believe that there is a correlation between hydraulic fracturing related activities and the increased occurrence of seismic activity.
 As a result, federal and state legislatures and agencies may seek to further regulate, restrict or prohibit hydraulic fracturing activities.
 Increased regulation and attention given to the hydraulic fracturing process could lead to greater opposition to oil and gas production activities using hydraulic fracturing techniques, operational delays or increased operating and compliance costs in the production of oil and natural gas from shale plays, added difficulty in performing hydraulic fracturing, and potentially a decline in the completion of new oil and gas wells, which could negatively impact the drilling programs of our customers and, consequently, delay, limit or reduce the services we provide.